 Sunflower fields offer dreamy, enchanting views that you definitely won’t forget in a hurry.
 Picture hundreds of huge vibrant yellow flower heads swaying in the breeze, under a (sometimes!) bright blue sky.
 Between July and September, sunflower fields are popular with nature enthusiasts, and they make for the perfect place to snap some stunning nature shots!

 Those who visit sunflower fields often come away with lifted spirits, a bucket full of beautiful flowers, and some treasured memories.
 Have a read of Countryfile’s article; 9 beautiful sunflower fields to visit in the UK in summer 2021 to discover some of the best fields to visit this year.

 Taking the time to connect with nature can boost our overall health and wellbeing by improving our immune system, increasing creativity, and relieving feelings of stress and anxiety.
 The strength of our relationship with nature can also help to dictate the future of our natural world.
 The more grateful we are for natural spaces, the stars in the sky, and the beautiful creatures around us; the more likely we are to be kind to our planet, and do what we can to preserve and protect it.

-The past year has been difficult, but nature has been a saviour for many of us.
+Since the start of the pandemic, many of us have developed a new appreciation for nature.
 Never have we been so grateful for an early morning sunrise, the sight of new blossom, and the feeling of the warm sun on our skin.
 To quote American author, Laura Ingalls Wilder, “If you truly love nature, you will find beauty everywhere.”

 Do you connect with nature in any other ways?
 Are you planning to try any of the activities above?
 What do you love most about our natural world?
 Join the conversation on the science and nature section of the community forum, or leave a comment below.